yugabyte/yugabyte-db/docs/content/v2.4/yugabyte-platform/install-yugabyte-platform/prepare-environment/azure.md

 * Check, manage, and upgrade Yugabyte Platform (port tcp:8800)
 * View the Yugabyte Platform console (port tcp:80)

+If you are using your own custom VPCs (self-managed configuration), the following additional TCP ports must be accessible: 7000, 7100, 9000, 9100, 11000, 12000, 9300, 9042, 5433, and 6379.
+For more information on ports used by YugabyteDB, refer to [Default ports](../../../../reference/configuration/default-ports).

 Yugabyte platform will provision and access database nodes in a later step; you will need to provide a virtual network where the platform needs to create the database nodes.
 So you would need to ensure connectivity between the platform VM  virtual network and database VMs virtual network.
 You may need virtual network peering based on your network configuration.
-Please make sure the platform can access these nodes on the database VM’s virtual network - /latest/reference/configuration/default-ports/
+Please make sure the platform can access these nodes on the database VM's virtual network.
-To create a security group that enables these, go to Network Security Groups > Add> Choose subscription > Select resource group used in the previous step > Add name and region, click Create Security Group, and then add the following values:

 * For the name, enter yugaware-sg (you can change the name if you want).
 * Edit inbound security rules:
   * Add the appropriate IP addresses to the Source IP ranges field.
 To allow access from any machine, add 0.0.0.0/0 but note that this is not very secure.
   * Add the ports 22, 8800, and 80 to the Port Range field.
 The protocol selected must be TCP

 ## Create a service principal

 For the Yugabyte Platform to manage YugabyteDB nodes, it requires limited access to your Azure infrastructure.
 This can be accomplished by [registering an app](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) in the Azure portal so the Microsoft identity platform can provide authentication and authorization services for your application.
 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.

 Follow these steps to create the app registration:

 * Sign in to the Azure portal.
 * If you have access to multiple tenants, use the Directory + subscription filter in the top menu to select the tenant used in previous steps to register an application.
 * Search for and select the Azure Active Directory.